News and Updates

 But shortly afterwards, there was trouble on the Empress of Asia, as noted in Greenhill’s logbook entry for May 1.
 “At about 8 p.m. a serious fight started between ships’ firemen & coolies.
 Origin so far as I have been able to learn was owing to a dispute between the sergeant of XV “B” [Company] and a fireman.
 The former is said to have struck the latter.
 In any case the firemen all came out into the steerage alleyway armed with iron bars & (I am told) knives.
 I was informed of the trouble by the orderly officer & went below.
 Kept two crowds apart, while other officers together with assistance from ship’s officers separated others.
 Watertight doors were closed & as far as possible parties kept apart.
 The fire hose was brought into use & police or military telephoned for.
 On arrival of assistance we were able to get things straightened out.
 Sentries posted & crew sent up to temporary quarters from which they were cut off from steerage.
 No more trouble.
 One man unconscious & several cut.”

-Please stay tuned for Part 2 of the Greenhill story.
+Please stay tuned for Part 3.

 Oceans of Fate: Peace and Peril Aboard the Steamship Empress of Asia